shader-slang/shader-slang.github.io/docs/reflection-api.md

     // ...
 }
 ```

-Note that the code above returns the offset information for `SimpleMaterial` not the offset information of its member variables.
-The "category" in this example plays an important role when quering with `getOffset`.
-As `uniform` resource type, `SimpleMaterial` has an offset of the value returned from `getOffset` function call.
-And as `ShaderResource` resource type, `SimpleMaterial` has an offset of the value returned from `getOffset` function call.
+Note that the code above returns the offset information for `SimpleMaterial`, not the offset information of its member variables.
+The `category` in this example plays an important role when querying with `getOffset`.
+As `uniform` resource type, `SimpleMaterial` has an offset of the value returned from the `getOffset` function call.
+And as `ShaderResource` resource type, `SimpleMaterial` has an offset of the value returned from the `getOffset` function call.

-### Size information of a parameter
+### Size Information of a Parameter
 Once you have the offset information, you will need to know the size information, because for some types, it could be more than a single type such as `struct` or array.
 For that reason, you need to first query what "kind" of parameter it is.
-It could be `Scalar`, `Matrix`, `Array` and so on.
+It could be `Scalar`, `Matrix`, `Array`, and so on.

-Similarly to how we get the "offset" information, you need to query "size" information for a specific "category" as shown on the example below,
+Similarly to how we get the "offset" information, you need to query "size" information for a specific `category` as shown in the example below:

 ```cpp
 slang::TypeLayoutReflection* typeLayout = parameter->getTypeLayout();
 slang::TypeReflection::Kind kind = typeLayout->getKind();